 13) Business-to-consumer (B2C)

 B2C is a business acronym for business to consumer, where companies sell products directly to consumers.
-This typically consists of things like clothing.
+This typically consists of things like custom clothing.

 14) Buyer journey